SILVER AND GOLD: SMOKE, SHADED AND TIPPED CATS

 Shaded Golden, [colour-name] Shaded Golden

-Golden Smoke, [colour-name] Golden Smoke
+Golden Smoke, [colour-name] Golden Smoke (hypothetical, as golden should be impossible in non-agouti cats)

 Golden Tabby-Tortoiseshell (Golden Patched Tabby)